Why study with Yellow Path?

 • Academic support

-3 hours of 1:1 online contact to support your learning needs.
+3 hours of 1:1 online contact to support your academic learning needs.

 • Email support

-Email access to our administration and your mentor throughout the entire programme.
+Email access to our administration, the academic team and your teachers throughout the entire training.

 Still not sure?

 If you’re still curious but not ready to start, why not purchase An Introduction To Five-Element Acupuncture film bundle (12 films) and just sit back and enjoy.
-If you then feel inspired and would like to formally train at a later date, we will credit the cost of the bundle to your first year's fees.
+If you then feel inspired and would like to formally train at a later date, we will credit the cost of the bundle to your two-year training deposit.

 Qualification: